autarkper/Cinnamon-Alt-Tab-Enhanced/README.md

 Alt-Tab Enhanced
 ================
 This is an enhanced Alt-Tab for Cinnamon.
-Building on the Cinnamon code base, it replaces the built-in Alt-Tab, expanding the feature set in many directions for the advanced user while working almost exactly like the built-in Alt-Tab for casual use.
+Building on the Cinnamon code base, it replaces the built-in "legacy" Alt-Tab, expanding the feature set in many directions for the advanced user while working almost exactly like the built-in Alt-Tab for casual use.
 One of the features is a quick-help screen, accessed by pressing F1 with Alt-Tab open.
 To toggle between multi-workspace mode and single-workspace mode, press F5.

 This is a brief list of the most prominent features:
   - Multi-workspace capabilities
     - Optionally shows windows from all workspaces
   - Bigger thumbnails, less wasted space
-  - Supports most of the built-in Alt-Tab switcher styles
+  - Supports most of the legacy Alt-Tab switcher styles
   - New style: "In-place thumbnails", a mix between in-place preview and thumbnails
   - Choice of screen position
     - Top, center or bottom